Audiologist

 I practically live with my iPod earbuds in my ears.
 Are earbuds dangerous for my ears, and if so, is there a different type of headphones you'd recommend?

-Asked by tunezy about 12 years ago
+Asked by tunezy over 12 years ago

 Many people believed at one point that IPOD earbuds were dangerous.
 Further research does refute this.
 You would essentially have to wear your earbuds for 8 hours a day or more at 80% or more volume almost every day for there to be any effect on your hearing.
 Additionally, Apple combat this by reducing the volume of later generation IPODs.
 Personally, I would recommend any earbuds or headphones that allow for a good seal in the ear.
 If background noises are not audible and the volume of the device is not too high, then you have a good pair.